-The GSC's faculty members apply their expertise in genomics, bioinformatics, proteomics and precision medicine to advance knowledge of cancer and other diseases, operating as one of nine departments of BC Cancer Research.
+The GSC's faculty members apply their expertise in genomics, bioinformatics, proteomics, precision medicine, computational biology and software development to advance knowledge of cancer and other diseases, operating as one of nine departments of BC Cancer Research.

 Personalized OncoGenomics (POG)

 A key research objective for the POG program is to identify and better understand the genomic alterations that drive cancer and its progression and metastasis.
 The program is providing data-driven genomic explanations for treatment failure, helping to determine which treatments are likely to be ineffective and is identifying potential therapeutic targets for individual cancer patients.

 The GSC collaborates with and supports research by the wider research community.
 We have an extensive collection of software packages developed in-house available for download.

 The Healthy Aging Study is a collaboration between the Genome Sciences Centre and other leading research groups investigating the individual factors which contribute to healthy aging and resistance to age-related disease.

 Colorectal cancer is the second leading cause of cancer-related death in Canada.
 The goal of this program is to develop novel easy-to-administer tests that identify individuals at the earliest, most curable stages of the disease.